-Prior to licensing ASP0113 to Astellas, we completed a multicenter Phase 2 trial in 94 CMV-seropositive HCT recipients (14 donor-recipient pairs and 80 recipient-only subjects), randomized 1:1 for vaccine or placebo.
-Subjects enrolled were 18-65 years old and diagnosed with selected leukemias or lymphomas.
-Enrollment in the trial was completed in November 2008 and a 1-year follow up was completed in November 2009.
+Prior to licensing ASP0113 to Astellas, we completed a multicenter Phase 2 trial in 94 CMV-seropositive HCT recipients (14 donor-recipient pairs and 80 recipient-only subjects), randomized 1:1 to vaccine or placebo.
+Subjects enrolled were 18-65 years of age and had been diagnosed with selected leukemias or lymphomas.
+Enrollment in the trial was completed in November 2008 and a one-year follow up was completed in November 2009.
 In 2010, we released 12 month post-transplant data, and showed that significant reductions were achieved for key viral reactivation metrics.
-The final study results were published in The Lancet Infectious Diseases in January 2012.
+The final study results were published in The Lancet Infections Diseases in January 2012.

-The U.S. Food and Drug Administration, or FDA, and European Medicines Agency has designated ASP0113 as an orphan drug for the prevention of clinically significant CMV viremia, CMV disease and associated complications in at-risk transplant populations.
+The FDA and European Medicines Agency has designated ASP0113 as an orphan drug for the prevention of clinically significant CMV viremia, CMV disease and associated complications in at-risk transplant populations.
 Orphan drug designation provides certain tax benefits for qualifying expenses in the U.S. and can result in extended marketing exclusivity both in the U.S. and Europe.

 We initially developed ASP0113 as a pathway to establish a CMV vaccine proof of concept in a relatively small patient population.
-We decided to specifically target patients who were susceptible to CMV reactivation in HCT patients.
+We decided to specifically target HCT patients who are at very high risk of CMV reactivation.
 Therefore we designed a vaccine that would primarily induce a cellular immune response.
-ASP0113 is a plasmid DNA vaccine that induces both T-cell and antibody responses by expressing two antigens: pp65 and gB.
+ASP0113 is a plasmid DNA vaccine that induces both T-cell and antibody responses by expressing two antigens: phosphoprotein 65, or pp65, and glycoprotein B, or gB.
 The tegument protein, pp65, is a major antigen recognized by T cells in CMV-infected individuals.
 The gB protein is a major surface antigen of CMV and a primary target of neutralizing antibodies.
 The gB protein is also a major CMV antigen recognized by both CD4+ and CD8+ T cells in CMV-seropositive subjects.
-Induction of gB-specific T cells following DNA vaccination may provide an additional antiviral mechanism that could act to reduce CMV replication and viral loads shortly after infection.
-The vaccine is also formulated with poloxamer CRL1005, which has been shown in nonclinical studies by us and others to enhance gene expression and immune responses.
+Induction of gB-specific T cells following DNA vaccine that antiper of CMV replication and viral loads shortly after infection.
+The vaccine is formulated with poloxamer CRL1005, which has been shown in nonclinical studies by us and others to enhance gene expression and immune responses.